gpeterson406/Greenwood_Book/_book/01-preface.md

 subjects were
 obtained from, either through randomization of the treatment level to the subjects or by taking samples from separate populations, this is called a
-***Chi-square Homogeneity Test***.
-It is also possible to obtain a single sample from a population and then obtain information on the levels of the explanatory variable for each subject.
+***Chi-square Homogeneity Test***. \index{Chi-Square Test!Homogeneity Test} It is also possible to obtain a single sample from a population and then obtain information on the levels of the explanatory variable for each subject.
 We will analyze these results using what is called a ***Chi-square Independence Test***.
-They both use the same test statistic but we use slightly different graphics and are testing different hypotheses in these two related situations.
+\index{Chi-Square Test!Independence Test} They both use the same test statistic but we use slightly different graphics and are testing different hypotheses in these two related situations.
 Figure \@ref(fig:Figure1-1) also shows that if we had a quantitative explanatory variable and a categorical response that we would need to "bin" or create categories of responses from the quantitative variable to use the Chi-square